Permanent importation of certain substances of a therapeutic or medical-related nature

 - enter code 1D09 and the authorisation number from your letter of authorisation in D/E 2/3.

-If you need further information, contact Authorisations Reliefs Unit.
+If you need further information, contact the Authorisations Reliefs Unit.